 Our Libraries comprise one of the largest and oldest art museum libraries in the country.
 Developed to encourage understanding of the Museum’s collections and history, they parallel our global collections and are particularly strong in the arts of Africa, the Americas, Asia, ancient Egypt, and the Islamic World.
 The Wilbour Library of Egyptology is an important resource for the study of ancient Egypt.
 Library Special Collections include a full range of visual and textual documents, from fashion sketches to artist books.

-Our Archives contain the primary source documents that detail the history of the Museum and its predecessor institutions.
-Totaling over 3,200 linear feet of records, they include letters, photographs, bills, layouts, and other documents created by people who worked in all of our departments, from Audiovisual to Visitor Services.
-The Libraries and Archives are open by appointment.
+The Archives contain more than fifty collections documenting the history of the Museum from 1823 through the present day.
+Totaling over 3,200 linear feet of records, these collections include letters, photographs, exhibition catalogues, and ephemera created by employees in all the Museum’s departments, from Audiovisual to Visitor Services.

 Please consult our citation format when referencing material from the Archives.